In 2004, we decided to sail around the world.

 Safeguarding a Sanctuary

 We pondered during the long hours sailing back to civilization on the necessity of preserving Ratua without concession, on how to live there harmoniously whilst avoiding its destruction.
-We recreated a living environment without compromising the integrity of the place by renovating forty houses in total respect of their ancestral architecture.
+We recreated a living environment without compromising the integrity of the place by renovating forty houses for our Vanuatu resort in total respect of their ancestral architecture.

 Two years later each house had been carefully blended into its natural surroundings so as to preserve the sense of our first encounter and the uniqueness of the place.
 All aspects of life on Ratua are derived from this concept–transport on horseback, return of indigenous fauna, sea links using traditional crafts and organic cooking.